 = | Replacement of a single excipient with a comparable excipient with the same functional characteristics and at a similar level | IB |

-Replacement or addition of a manufacturing site for part or all of the manufacturing process of the finished product | The site, which requires an inspection by SFDA. | II |
+Replacement or addition of a manufacturing site for part or all of the manufacturing process of the finished product | Substantial changes to a manufacturing process may significantly impact the medicinal product’s quality, safety, and efficacy. | II |

-Change in the manufacturing process of the finished product | Substantial changes to a manufacturing process that may significantly impact the quality, safety, and efficacy of the medicinal product. | II |
+Change in the manufacturing process of the finished product | Substantial changes to a manufacturing process may significantly impact the medicinal product’s quality, safety, and efficacy. | II |

 = | Minor change in the manufacturing process | IA |

-Change in the batch size (including batch size ranges) of the finished product | Up to 10-fold compared to the currently approved batch size. | IAIN |
+Change in the batch size (including batch size ranges) of the finished product. | Up to 10-fold compared to the currently approved batch size. | IAIN |

 = | Downscaling down to 10-fold. | IA |